Childcare Team Associate

 • Supporting an environment where parents feel confident and comfortable dropping their children off at the nursery while establishing relationships with parents to ensure trust.

-• Working with the Children’s Ministry staff and nursery volunteers to create a safe and fun environment for children that encourages age appropriate faith formation.
+• Working with the Children’s Ministry staff and nursery volunteers to create an environment that encourages age appropriate faith formation.

 • Working in line with the United Methodist Church Safe Sanctuary Policies (provided upon hire).